Z-Puyu/project-archaetech/README.md

 ## Background Story

-X is a planet which is capable of sustaining intelligent life forms.
+Intelligent life forms thrived on a planet.
 Unfortunately, however, the planet is harsh to its residents and annihilates civilisations at random intervals.
 As a result, the planet is full of archaelogical sites containing the relics and knowlegde of the civilisations in the ancient times.

 The player will role-play as a nation whose population has just awaken in a sanctuary built in order to shelter a selected minority from destructive catastrophes.
 Oblivious to the situation, the people decide to self-organise and make their way to explore the unknown world.

-## Features
+## Features (Subject to change)

 ### Phase I: Basic Gameplay